-Pioneer Gateway - The Pioneer Gateway is constructed of two (2) stone columns that flank the main vehicular entry.
-Two iron swinging entry gates secure the cemetery's entrance.
+Pioneer Gateway - This structure is comprised of two stone columns that flank the main vehicular entry.
+Two swinging entry gates secure the cemetery's entrance.
 The two stone columns are carved with lettering and are the cemetery's original signage.
-The southeastern column reads 'Columbia Cemetery' and the northeastern column reads 'Pioneer Gateway.'
-Two large granite boulders are located just inside the cemetery near the Pioneer Gateway.
+The south column reads 'Columbia Cemetery' and the north reads 'Pioneer Gateway.'
+Two large granite boulders are located just inside the cemetery near the gateway.

-Stone Wall - A stone wall extends south and west of the Pioneer Gateway and retains the street grade along 9th Street.
+Stone Wall - A low stone wall extends south and west of Pioneer Gateway and retains the street grade along 9th Street.
 It extends in the opposite direction along Pleasant Street for approximately 30 feet.
 This wall is in fair condition, with some repair, resetting, and repointing of stones needed.
 In some places, vegetation threatens the structural integrity of the wall.